 In fact, a well-timed vacation day will often do more good than a weeklong vacation.
 You don’t even necessarily need to take more vacation: you just need smarter, better-timed vacations.
 (Ideally, following periods of extended stress.)

 Ask For Help

 Allow people to do things for you when they offer– or you can outright ask them if they don’t.
 So often, we are afraid of “being a burden” on other people that we often miss opportunities to use our own resources.
 This is especially true for parents.

 Your wife can call you out when you’re answering emails after hours.
 Your friend can agree to meet you at the gym and they will know if you don’t show up.
 Ask your husband to run an errand for you if you really don’t have time.
 These people love you and are here to help you, so use them.

 According to the Bureau of Labor Statistics, women spend on average twice as many hours as men doing household activities.
 (Like preparing food and drink, laundry, and cleaning.)
 And yet women are increasingly working as many workplace hours as men, which adds to this unfair burden.

 Regardless of which gender you fall into, most of us benefit from learning to set our own boundaries.

 Whenever you feel compelled to take on another task that you seemingly don’t have time for, ask yourself, once again: How do I want to spend my days?
-When framed in these terms, the answer is often simpler than we might think.
+When framed in these terms, the answer is often simpler than you might think.